Cherry-Corporation/Html-Clicker/README.md

 # 🎮 Clicker Game 🖱️
-Welcome to the Clicker Game, a simple but addictive web game where you click to earn points, upgrade your clicker, buy auto-clickers, activate boosts, and prestige to level up! 🌟
+Welcome to the Clicker Game, a free, simple but addictive web game where you click to earn points, upgrade your clicker, buy auto-clickers, activate boosts, and prestige to level up! 🌟

 Accessible at https://andrecmdrgb.pythonanywhere.com/

 ## 🚀 Features: